Available in VPC

 - It must not overlap with NAVER Cloud Platform's Private Subnet range.

-- Check VPN Gateway
+- Check VPN gateway

 - The public IP of the customer's VPN Gateway must be the same as the Peer IP entered when setting up the NAVER Cloud Platform's IPsec VPN Tunnel.

-- Create VPN Tunnel
+- Create VPN tunnel

 - The local network becomes the customer network, and the remote network becomes NAVER Cloud Platform's Private Subnet.